umiddelb/z2d/pine64/README.md

  - centos-00.sh: set up u-boot, partition & format the boot device, do the correct mounts
  - centos-01.sh: downloads and unpacks the CentOS userland, prepare and jump into the chroot environment
  - centos-02.sh: (invoked by centos-01.sh) do some basic customization of the userland, install kernel so that the box will be able to boot CentOS
- - centos-03.sh: Execute /centos-03.sh after booted into CentOS (cd /; sudo sh centos-03.sh)
+ - centos-03.sh: Execute /centos-03.sh after booted into CentOS, e.g. `(cd /; sudo sh centos-03.sh)`.

 You need a working qemu environment with aarch64 support (e.g. Debian Jessie) to run the scripts on an non-aarch64 device.
 Due to the emulation, the scripts will take some time to complete.